- Originally published: 23 March 2020

 Here, we explain what you can do to protect against infection, which products are unlikely to help and what you should do if you develop symptoms.

-- When out you should aim to social distance at all times (stay two metres away from other people) and you should wash your hands thoroughly as soon as you get home.
+- When out you should aim to social distance at all times (stay at least two metres away from other people) and wash your hands thoroughly once home.

 Coronavirus latest – get straight to the latest news and advice from our money, travel and health experts